Shaving Cream Prints are Good Clean Fun…

-{Note: Most crafters use acrylic craft paints for these prints, but I prefer spray inks}
+{Note: Most crafters use acrylic paints for these prints, but I prefer spray inks}

 Feel free to use either!